OpenNTF/org.openntf.nsfodp/README.md

 To use this, install the Domino plugins on an otherwise-clean Domino server - this is important to allow the plugins to be loaded and unloaded dynamically without interfering with existing plugins.

-### NSF Deployment
+### ODP Exporter

-The NSF deployment service allows for deployment of an NSF to a Domino server without involving the Notes client.
-Currently, this will only deploy new databases, but the plan is to have this also be able to perform a design replace on an existing database.
+The ODP exporter allows the use of a Domino server to export an NSF into a Designer-compatible ODP format.

 ### Eclipse Tooling